stylerhun/codeching_2_dockerize_react_application_with_nodejs_nginx/README.md

-How to use Docker to dockerize your React application - full tutorial - installing coding building
+How to use Docker to dockerize a React app, Nodejs and Nginx reverse proxy - step by step tutorial

 ## Description